vahnivesh/pwn.college_vahnivesh/Linux_Luminarium/Comprehending_Commands.md

-# cat: not the pet, but the command
+# 1.cat: not the pet, but the command

 ### Reading the Flag in a file named flag using cat